China facing growing U.S. pressure over Hong Kong protests

 Psaki said Kerry was expected to say that the Hong Kong chief executive’s legitimacy would be enhanced if people have a genuine choice of candidates, a position expressed by the White House on Monday that went beyond the administration's previous broad calls for greater democracy.

-"That certainly is our position," Psaki said, adding that it had been communicated to China and that other issues would also be on the agenda.
-“There are certainly a range of issues on bilateral, regional and global issues that they will discuss during their meeting."
+"That certainly is our position," Psaki said, adding that it had been communicated to China.

-The United States has been carefully calibrating its response to the demonstrations, voicing support for non-violent protests, while signaling it has little interest in seeing them escalate and risk a harsher crackdown by Chinese authorities.

 The official aim of Wang's visit, which also includes meetings at the White House and Pentagon, is to prepare for a summit between Chinese Premier Xi Jinping and U.S. President Barack Obama in Beijing in November, according to the Chinese embassy in Washington.